Candidates For The DNP Program Must:

 - Be a graduate of an accredited advanced practice nursing master’s degree program.

-- Be state certified and board eligible as a family nurse practitioner* or adult gerontology acute care nurse practitioner.
+- Be state certified and board eligible as an adult gerontology acute care nurse practitioner, family nurse practitioner, or psychiatric mental health nurse practitioner.

 - Be licensed as a registered nurse in New York State.